A Deconstructionist's Bible Study

 Pay attention to the people with no name, the people pushed to the margins, the ignored, the scorned.
 Mark does.

-The nameless and vulnerable have the power and insight to see who Jesus is.
+The nameless and vulnerable have the insight to see who Jesus is.
 The religious leaders of the faith community should have listened to them.
 Will we learn to do better today?
 Will our faith leaders finally learn to listen to the vulnerable and powerless?
 Will our leaders learn to wonder at their own blindness and begin to ask if those they disagree with are right?

 Only when you and I ask ourselves these questions will we learn what it means to create community, to work toward the Kingdom of God.
 Who do we push to the margins of our lives?
 Who do we ignore?
 Who do we scorn?
 Who disturbs our comfort and why?